 Activities – snorkeling, cliff jumping and bioluminescence sighting.
 I would recommend the seven island tour.
 It is totally worth it!
 It costs about 950 THB.
 Starts at 2:00 PM and goes on for about 7 hours.

-Take a dip in the hot water springs and emerald pool of Krabi
+Take a dip in the hot water springs and Emerald pool

 Nature’s own hot-tub jacuzzis, the water here comes from thermal springs, originating deep underground in volcanic chambers.